kaygar86/Election_Analysis/README.md

-# election_analysis
+# Election Analysis for The Board

 ## Project Overview
-The Colorado Board of Elections employee has gave us the following tasks to complete the election audit of a recent local congressional election.
+The Colorado Board of Elections employees Seth and Tom requested an election audit of a recent local congressional election.
+For the analysis we were tasked with the following:

 - Calculate the total number of votes cast.
 - Get a complete list of candidates who received votes.